With the extended lockdown, things are getting tougher for everyone indoors, but I think it’s a much-required move to keep everyone safe.

 On the other hand July and September give you a lush valley, there are still flowers but not as many.
 But it’s a good time to trek with lesser rainfall.
 Of the two, July is better than September.

-Despite the extended lockdowns, we are hoping to start running our treks by July.
-We have opened up dates for the Valley of Flowers trek.
+Despite the extended lockdowns, we are hoping to start running our treks by June.
+We have opened updates for the Valley of Flowers trek.
 You’ll find all the information and dates of the Valley of Flowers trek on this page.

-You will also find the list of our monsoon treks, post-monsoon treks, autumn treks and winter treks here.
-A lot of our trekkers are already planning for them already, because they want to keep a long distance between the Coronavirus and the treks.
+You will also find the list of our monsoon treks, post-monsoon treks, autumn treks, and winter treks here.
+A lot of our trekkers are already planning for them because they want to keep a long-distance between the Coronavirus and the treks.

 Meanwhile, I’ll keep bringing you such tidbits of information from the trekking world every week.
 I hope even in these COVID times, they help keep you in touch with the mountains. 🙂